thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 8. Assign scrambles to scramble sets by clicking the "Automatically Assign Scrambles" button.
 Navigate along the left hand side for each round and drag any scramble sets which were not used during the competition to the "Available" column.
 9. When all scramble sets are assigned to rounds, return to the main page and click the "Get Results JSON" button.
 This downloads a JSON file which contains the complete competition results.
 10. Submit the results by going to the competition website and navigating to the Upload Results page.
 Upload the JSON file downloaded from the last step, then click the validate button.
 The website will run a series of checks on the results for common issues, and provide a list of errors and warnings.
 11. Resolve all errors.
 Read the message provided next to the error, as it contains useful information about the problem.
-They can often be fixed by repeating one of the previous steps.
+They can often be fixed by going back to one of the previous steps.
 When all errors are resolved, you will need to create and upload a new JSON file from step 4 onwards and revalidate. **Do not forget to synchronize once again in WCA Live!** Common errors are:
     1. Unexpected results for an event.
 This will happen if the results contain an event that was not officially listed for the competition.
 You will need to appeal to the WCA Board who will either add the event or reject the addition.
     2. Missing results for an event.
 This may happen if you have an event listed and nobody competed in the event.
 You will need the WRT to remove the event in order to upload your results.
     3. Unexpected/missing results for a round.
 You will need to modify the competition events on the WCA website with an explanation of what happened at the competition.